Timeline of Life Settlements | Abacus Life

 2020

-Abacus grows to 50 home-office employees, is authorized to purchase policies in 47 states, and offers complete back-office support in areas of APS retrieval, life expectancy evaluation, pre-pricing, and producer licensing.
+Abacus grows to 50 home-office employees and is authorized to purchase policies in 47 states, offering complete back-office support in APS retrieval, life expectancy evaluation, pre-pricing, and producer licensing.

 2022